Giorgiii1/ai-task-manager/README.md

 npm run dev
 ```

-Then open the printed local URL (usually `http://localhost:5173`) in your browser.
+Then open live in your browser - ai-todo-blue-zeta.vercel.app.